-Following same formalism described in Ref.
-15-16, which was based on Ref.
-19-24, we simulated the structure to calculate the quantum efficiency, total microwave loss and other properties of the receiver.
+Following same formalism described in Ref.s 16-17, which was based on Ref.s 20-25, we simulated the structure to calculate the quantum efficiency, total microwave loss and other properties of the receiver.
 The characteristic impedance and the phase velocity of the CPW are calculated using the equivalent circuit model described in Ref.
-14. The length of the photodiodes and the separation between them are adjusted to achieve simultaneous velocity matching and impedance matching.
-Since the separation between the central conductor and the ground electrodes ($85 \mu m$) are much smaller than the wavelength of the RF signal (about two order of magnitude smaller at 50 GHz), quasi static analysis is reasonably accurate.17 The capacitors and resistors of each photodiodes are considered as lumped elements in our quasi-static simulation.
+16. The length of the photodiodes and the separation between them are adjusted to achieve simultaneous velocity matching and impedance matching.
+Since the separations between the central conductor and the ground electrodes (85 μ m) are much smaller than the wavelength of the RF signal (about two order of magnitude smaller at 50 GHz), quasistatic analysis is reasonably accurate.18 The capacitors and resistors of each photodiode are considered as lumped elements in our quasi-static simulation.
 After optimizing the receiver structure, a full-wave analysis was performed to verify the design.
-We found that the quasi-static results agree very well with the full wave analysis for frequency below 100 GHz.
+We found that the quasi-static results agree very well with the full wave analysis for frequencies below 100 GHz.
 The period in our device corresponds to a cut-off frequency of 300 GHz, well above our expected frequency of operation.
-Therefore, the dispersion due to the periodicity of the structure is negligible for frequencies below 100 GHz.18
+Therefore, the dispersion due to the periodicity of the structure is negligible for frequencies below 100 GHz.19

-Figure 4. (a) Characteristic impedance of the unloaded and periodically loaded CPW versus the microwave frequency. (b) Phase velocity of the periodically loaded CPW in the distributed balanced receiver structure, compared with the velocity of the optical wave.
+Fig. 3.
+Characteristic impedance and phase velocity of the unloaded and periodically loaded CPW versus the microwave frequency.
+Impedance is matched to 50 Ω and the velocity of the structure is matched to that of the optical velocity